Meperidine (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma or other lung disease, gallbladder problems, heart rhythm problems, pancreas problems, stomach or digestive problems, thyroid problems, Addison's disease, pheochromocytoma, prostate problems, trouble urinating, or have had a recent head injury.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma or other lung problems (including sleep apnea), gallbladder problems, heart rhythm problems, low blood pressure, pancreas problems, stomach or digestive problems, thyroid problems, Addison's disease, pheochromocytoma, prostate problems, trouble urinating, or have had a recent head injury.
 Tell your doctor if you have a history of depression, mental health problems, seizures, or have been addicted to drugs or alcohol.

 - This medicine may cause the following problems: